BYLAWS OF THE ROTARY CLUB OF ALAMO

 (e) the new president who was the President-elect before July 1

-2- There are normally 11 voting positions: The President; the immediate past-President; the President-Elect; and the eight elected voting Directors.
+2- There are normally 11 voting positions on the Board of Directors: The President; the immediate past-President; the President-Elect; and the eight elected voting Directors.
 The Officer Positions of Secretary, Treasurer, and Sgt-at-Arms are voting positions only if they are also one of the eight elected voting Directors.
+(20)

 3- The voting or non-voting authority described for those “elected” as used above also applies to anyone appointed to that position to fill a vacancy.